-For lightning arresters the grounding conductor or conductors shall have a current capacity sufficient to insure continuity and continued effectiveness of the ground connection under conditions of excess current caused by or following discharge of the arrester.
-No individual grounding conductor shall have less conductance than a No. 6 (0.162 inch) copper wire.
+The grounding conductor or conductors shall have a current capacity sufficient to insure continuity and continued effectiveness of the ground connection under conditions of excess current caused by or following discharge of the arrester.
+No individual grounding conductor shall have less conductance than No. 6 (0.162-inch) copper wire.